 Have you created an estate plan even though you have no intention of leaving this earth anytime soon?
 Making the appointment with your attorney probably wasn’t high on your list of “fun things to do,” but you did it — partially for tax reasons, perhaps, but ultimately out of love for the people and causes you care about.
 You now enjoy the comfort that comes from knowing that those you love will be taken care of.
-Read about: The Four Reasons It’s Never Too Early To Start Business Succession Planning.
+Read the rest of our article about the four reasons it’s never too early to start business succession planning.

 Planning to transition out of your business is another action item that may not appear on the top of your priority list, but it is a step that owners take ultimately out of love for the people they care about, both inside and outside of the company.
 Estate and business succession planning share another feature: In both, we know when someone has taken action too late.
 But is there really such a thing as too early?
 It comes down to how you think about it.